 The Hot Topic kiosks not only allowed you to listen to music available in the store, but they also incorporated the endless aisle concept and had everything available online that might not be in the store.
 If you decided to have your item sent to the store, shipping was free, which was another way to get people to come back to the store.
 Each store, which averaged only about 600 square feet, featured multiple kiosks.

 It's high time for retail to begin adopting kiosk technology and to not be afraid of taking some chances -- just like the old man learning to text.
 The key here is to work with and listen to your customer base.
 I'm sure they'd be more than happy to tell you what's missing in your stores.
 Because if you don't ask and someone else does, guess what's next?
 You become Mom and Dad, who's getting ignored at the dinner table, and your competition is everyone's new best friend.

-Frank Olea is the CEO of Olea Kiosks Incorporated.
-Frank has been active in kiosk design and manufacturing for 15 years and currently serves on the board of the Digital Screenmedia Association.
+Frank Olea is the CEO of Olea Kiosks Inc. Frank has been designing and manufacturing kiosk solutions for almost 20 years and has held numerous kiosk industry Board of Director positions.